 Music: Composers, artists, and major works

-Naturally shy and introverted, Ella Fitzgerald is considered by most people to be the quintessential jazz singer.
+Though naturally shy and introverted, Ella Fitzgerald is widely considered to be the quintessential jazz singer.
 She mastered her culture's chief musical form, putting her own spin on it with her technique of scat singing.
 “She could sing sultry ballads, sweet jazz and imitate every instrument in an orchestra.”
-In realizing her full potential, she set the standard for others, who are still trying to match her.
+In realizing her full potential, she set the standard for others. .
+Here are links to her releases, playlists, her songbook recordings, live recordings, a biography film, and documentary films.
+Live appearances include:

 - Live in Australia (1960)